 From Hungarian antiques to farm fresh produce, these markets in Budapest have everything you need and more

-Taking place at least once a month throughout the year, WAMP Design Fair brings together Hungary’s most exciting emerging designers.
-A meeting place for young and creative Hungarians, the community event offers local talents a platform to show off their latest works, while visitors have the opportunity to purchase truly special pieces, from jewellery and accessories to homewares and furniture.
-Keep an eye on the website for fair dates as they’re released.
+Taking place at least one Sunday each month, this market brings together Hungary’s most exciting emerging designers.
+A meeting place for young creatives, WAMP provides over a hundred local talents with a platform to show off their latest works.
+Visitors have the opportunity to purchase truly special pieces, from jewellery and clothing to homeware and furniture.
+The fair turns Christmas-themed over the first three Sundays of December, offering all manner of festive gastro and design delights.
+Keep an eye on the website for fair dates and locations as they’re released.

 A smaller Sunday offering, the farmers market at popular ruin bar Szimpla Kert is certainly worth a visit.
 Local honey and jams, cheeses, fruit and vegetables, baked goods and spices fill the quirky garden space.
 Best of all, you’ll be well-placed to grab a table for the Szimpla brunch, where visitors can pile their plates high from a buffet laden with all the colourful artisanal produce sold at the market downstairs.

 Anker’t is another popular ruin bar that hosts its own market – this one taking place once a month throughout the year.
 The market stocks vegan everything, from juices, cakes, dips and burgers to handcrafted soaps and beauty products.
 Part-market, part-community event, during the day there are open discussions and even cookery classes where visitors can try their hand at whipping up some delicious health-conscious treats.
 Discover more vegan dining options in Budapest here.